esc/bottlepaste/README.rst

 `MongoDB <http://www.mongodb.org/>`_ via `PyMongo
 <http://api.mongodb.org/python/current/>`_ as storage.

+**It was online until 2016-02-23, when cloudControl was decomissioned.**

-The author deploys it on `cloudControl <https://www.cloudcontrol.com/>`_ using a MongoDB provided by `mongolab <https://www.mongolab.com/home>`_ as:
+The author used to deploy it on `cloudControl <https://www.cloudcontrol.com/>`_ using a MongoDB provided by `mongolab <https://www.mongolab.com/home>`_ as:

 * `bp.zetatech.org <http://bp.zetatech.org/>`_
 * `bottlepaste.zetatech.org <http://bottlepaste.zetatech.org/>`_
 * `bottlepaste.cloudcontrolled.com <http://bottlepaste.cloudcontrolled.com/>`_

-Enjoy!
+I hope you enjoyed!

 Stability
 ---------